Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions: Subdiffentials of lower and upper limits of scalar functions

-Recall that the sequence of functions $W_{\theta_n}$ is called asymptotically locally equicoercive \cite[Definition~4.4]{evol} if for every bounded sequence of $x_k\in\mathbb{X}$, from $\sup_{k\in\mathbb{N}} W_{\theta_{n(k)}}(x_k)<+\infty$ for some unbounded sequence of $n(k)$, it follows that there exists a converging subsequence of the sequence of $x_k.$ Note that $\mathbb{X}$ is finite-dimensional; therefore, the sequence of $W_{\theta_n}$ has this property.
-Thanks to \cite[Proposition 2.2(v) and Theorem~5.3(ii)]{slope}, it follows that
+Recall that the sequence of functions $W_{\theta_n}$ is asymptotically locally equicoercive \cite[Definition~4.4]{evol} if for a bounded sequence of $x_k\in\mathbb{X}$, from for a given unbounded sequence of $n(k)$, it follows that there exists a converging subsequence of the sequence of $x_k.$ Then, the sequence of $W_{\theta_n}$ has this property, since $\mathbb{X}$ is finite-dimensional.
+According to \cite[Proposition 2.2(v) and Theorem~5.3(ii)]{slope}, it follows that